Skip to contents

 chronologies <- NULL

-for (species in species) {
+for (species in grassland_species) {

 ebirdst_download_status(species,

-prop_pop <- load_raster(species, product = "proportion-population")
+abd_lower <- load_raster(species, metric = "lower")

 fun = "sum", na.rm = TRUE, ID = FALSE)

-prop_pop_region <- data.frame(species = species,
+chronology <- data.frame(species = species,

-week = as.Date(names(prop_pop_region)),
+week = as.Date(names(abd_median)),

-median = as.numeric(prop_pop_region[1, ]))
+median = prop_pop_median,

 # combine with other species

-chronologies <- bind_rows(chronologies, prop_pop_region)
+chronologies <- bind_rows(chronologies, chronology)

 }